-The mission of the middle-level certification program at Moravian College is to prepare knowledgeable and competent professionals who become educational leaders.
+The mission of the middle-level certification program at Moravian University is to prepare knowledgeable and competent professionals who become educational leaders.
 We provide a comprehensive approach to mentoring pre-service teachers through teaching and research addressing the specific affective and cognitive needs of adolescents.

-Moravian College's middle level pre-service teachers are knowledgeable about the organization and philosophy of middle school education, adolescent development, the fourth through eighth grade curriculum, skills necessary for middle level instruction, use of data for assessment, effective classroom management strategies, current skills in the use of educational technology, and the design of successful interventions responsive to the needs of individual middle level students.
+Moravian University's middle level pre-service teachers are knowledgeable about the organization and philosophy of middle school education, adolescent development, the fourth through eighth grade curriculum, skills necessary for middle level instruction, use of data for assessment, effective classroom management strategies, current skills in the use of educational technology, and the design of successful interventions responsive to the needs of individual middle level students.

 Middle-level certification candidates complete a liberal arts core of studies, an academic major in mathematics, science, English, history, or an approved interdisciplinary combination; education courses for teacher certification; and a sequence of field experiences that are developmentally appropriate, linked directly to education coursework, in a variety of educational settings.

 Major Requirements and the LinC Curriculum